-We use a limited range of organisations to either store personal information or help deliver our services to you and/or programmes and/or projects.
-We’ll sometimes complete a privacy impact assessment (PIA) before we share personal information to make sure we protect your privacy and comply with the law.
+We use a limited range of organisations to either store personal information or help deliver our services to you and/or our programmes and/or projects.
+We’ll sometimes complete a data protection impact assessment before we share personal information to make sure we protect your privacy and comply with the law.

 The list below is a broad summary of the types of organisations your personal information may be shared with:

-- In order to provide appropriate, timely and effective services, we may share basic information about you such as your name and address between services within MCRactive.
-This is so that we can keep information on you as up to date as possible and so we can improve our services to you.
-However, we ensure that staff within MCRactivec an only access information they need to do their job.
+- In order to provide appropriate, timely and effective services and/or programmes and/or projects, we may share information about you such as your name and address internally and/or between services or sections within MCRactive.
+This is so that we can keep information on you as up to date as possible and so we can improve our services to you and/or our programmes and/or projects.
+However, we ensure that staff within MCRactive can only access information they need to do their job.

-- We may also share personal information with organisations that control us such as Manchester City Council and organisations that are affiliated with us
+- Organisations that own and/or control us such as Manchester City Council and organisations that are affiliated with us

 - Partner organisations and agencies under data sharing agreements or protocols.
-MCRactive have data sharing agreements in place with local agencies and partner organisations (such as, but not limited too, Greenwich Leisure Limited and Everyone Active) who we work with to provide activities, programmes and services within our leisure facilities.
+MCRactive have data sharing agreements in place with local agencies and partner organisations (such as, but not limited to, Greenwich Leisure Limited and Everyone Active) who we work with to provide activities, programmes and services at Manchester’s leisure facilities.
 Under a data sharing agreement, certain personal information is shared for a specific purpose.
 The agency or organisation receiving the information are obliged to only use that information to carry out that specific purpose to keep your data safe and secure.

 - We may also share information for research and evaluation purposes.
 This helps us to make sure we are providing the right services, in the right areas, in the right way.